hibetterheyj/Notes4Review_21Spring/MICRO-502_Aerial_Robotics_Notes.md

   - cannot calculate absolute distance if do not know speed

-- Influence of angular velocity, spatial frequency, and temporal frequency on EMD
+- Influence of angular velocity, spatial frequency, and temporal frequency on EMD (elementry motion decoder)

-  ?
+  :construction:

+  - angular velocity
+  - spatial frequency
+  -  temporal frequency

 - Functioning of Image Interpolation Algorithm

-  ?
+  generate optical flow by computing **image shift** $s$ to minimize the overlap error

 - Methods for discounting rotational optic flow